Freeman family murders: Murders

-On February 26, 1995, brothers 17-year-old Bryan Freeman and 16-year-old David Freeman, and their cousin, 18-year-old Ben Birdwell, arrived at the Freeman family home.
+On February 26, 1995, 17-year-old Bryan Freeman, 16-year-old David Freeman, and their cousin 18-year-old Nelson "Ben" Birdwell III arrived at the Freeman family home.
 The three of them had been out at the movies and had returned to the family home on Ehrets Lane.
 48-year-old Brenda Freeman had an argument with Bryan and David about Birdwell being in the house.
 As Brenda came down the stairs, Bryan grabbed hold of her and forcefully wedged a pair of shorts into her mouth.
 He then stabbed her repeatedly to death with a steak knife he had retrieved from the kitchen.

-David and Birdwell then went upstairs to the bedroom of 54-year-old Dennis Freeman, who was lying asleep in bed.
+David and Birdwell then went upstairs to the bedroom of 54-year-old Dennis Freeman who was lying asleep in bed.
 The two of them then beat Dennis to death with a metal exercise bar and an aluminum baseball bat.
-Like his father, 11-year-old Erik was also lying asleep in bed.
-He was hit repeatedly with a 3-foot pickaxe handle until he died by one or several of the perpetrators.
+11-year-old Erik was also lying asleep in bed.
+He was hit repeatedly with a 3-foot pickaxe handle by one or several of the perpetrators until he died.
 The trio then left the home armed with a 12-gauge shotgun and fled in Brenda's car, a 1988 Pontiac convertible.

 Aftermath

 The bodies of the Freemans were found in their home by Dennis's sister, Valerie Freeman, on the day after they had been murdered.
 Coroners in Allentown described the killings as one of the most brutal acts of murder they had ever seen.

 Lehigh County district attorney Bob Steinberg also described the murders as brutal, claiming the faces of both Dennis and Erik had been beaten and bludgeoned so badly that they were nearly beyond recognition.
-The Freeman brothers and Birdwell fled to Hope, Michigan, to the home of Frank Hesse, who was a skinhead associate.
+The Freeman brothers and Birdwell fled to Hope, Michigan to the home of Frank Hesse, who was a skinhead associate.
 The Freeman brothers had met Hesse at a New Year's Eve concert and had exchanged phone numbers.
 They were captured and arrested at the home three days after the murders had occurred.

 To avoid the death penalty, Bryan pleaded guilty to Brenda's murder, while David pleaded guilty to the murder of Dennis.
 Birdwell was tried for all three murders and was convicted of the murder of Dennis Freeman after DNA testing matched blood on his T-shirt as belonging to Dennis.
 No one was convicted for Erik's murder.
 Bryan confessed that the murders had stemmed from years of ongoing animosity between the brothers and their parents.
 All three suspects were spared the death penalty, but each was sentenced to life in prison without the possibility of parole.

 The men are incarcerated in the Pennsylvania Department of Corrections.
-Bryan is imprisoned in State Correctional Institution – Coal Township under inmate number CX3426, David is imprisoned in State Correctional Institution – Mahanoy under inmate number CX3437, and Birdwell is imprisoned in State Correctional Institution – Greene under inmate number DA9633.
+Bryan is imprisoned in State Correctional Institution – Coal Township under inmate number CX3426.
+David is imprisoned in State Correctional Institution – Mahanoy under inmate number CX3437.
+Birdwell is imprisoned in State Correctional Institution – Greene under inmate number DA9633.